 Interfund receivable and payable balances arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
 Interfund activity within the governmental funds and fiduciary funds has been eliminated respectively in the consolidation process of the basic financial statements.
 Balances owing between the primary government and the fiduciary funds are not eliminated in the consolidation process.
-As of June 30, 2017, the amounts owed between the primary government and the fiduciary funds were \$89,945 and \$15,465, respectively.
+As of June 30, 2017, the amounts owed between the primary government and the fiduciary funds are not eliminated in the fiduciary funds were \$89,945 and \$15,465, respectively.